“How do you know when you’re done editing?” is one of the most common questions I get asked from conscientious writers.

 I love punctuation.

 It helps a reader easily comprehend your message and enhances your writing voice.
-Skeptics can ask me about the wild time I forgot to include a comma in a Copyblogger tweet. 😉
+Skeptics can ask me about the sheer pandemonium that ensured on Twitter a couple years ago when I forgot to include a comma in a Copyblogger tweet. 😉

 There are two easy punctuation checks you should always perform.